-Radiation therapy uses high-powered energy beams, such as X-rays or protons, to kill cancer cells.
+Radiation therapy uses powerful energy beams to kill cancer cells.
 The energy can come from X-rays, protons or other sources.
-Radiation therapy is often combined with chemotherapy as the primary treatment for locally advanced cervical cancers.
-It can also be used after surgery if there's an increased risk that the cancer will come back.
+Radiation therapy is often combined with chemotherapy as the primary treatment for cervical cancers that have grown beyond the cervix.
+It also can be used after surgery if there's an increased risk that the cancer will come back.

 Radiation therapy can be given:

 - Externally, called external beam radiation therapy.
-A radiation beam is directed at the affected area of the body (external beam radiation therapy)
+A radiation beam is directed at the affected area of the body.

-- Internally, by placing a device filled with radioactive material inside your vagina, usually for only a few minutes (brachytherapy)
+- Internally, called brachytherapy.
+A device filled with radioactive material is placed inside your vagina, usually for only a few minutes.

 - Both externally and internally.

-If you haven't started menopause yet, radiation therapy might cause menopause.
-If you might want to consider becoming pregnant after radiation treatment, ask your doctor about ways to preserve your eggs before treatment starts.
+If you haven't started menopause, radiation therapy might cause menopause.
+Ask your health care team about ways to preserve your eggs before treatment.